nubenetes/awesome-kubernetes/docs/caching.md

 - [Dzone: An Introduction to Caching: How and Why We Do It 🌟](https://dzone.com/articles/introducing-amp-assimilating-caching-quick-read-fo) When it comes to caching, what was once a nice-to-have it now a must-have.
 Check out this detailed article to learn everything you need to know about caching!
 - [medium: Caching — System Design Concept 🌟](https://medium.com/enjoy-algorithm/caching-system-design-concept-500134cff300)
 - [elastisys.com: Evaluation of Caching Methodologies for Microservice-Based Architectures in Kubernetes](https://elastisys.com/evaluation-of-caching-methodologies/)
+- [medium: Microservices Distributed Caching](https://medium.com/design-microservices-architecture-with-patterns/microservices-distributed-caching-76828817e41b) In this article, we are going to talk about Microservices Distributed Caching for Microservices Architectures.
+As you know that we learned practices and patterns and add them into our design toolbox.
+And we will use these pattern and practices when designing e-commerce microservice architecture.

 ## Java Caching
 - [DZone refcard: Java Caching](https://dzone.com/refcardz/java-caching) Strategies and the JCache API.
 Explores the building blocks of JCache and other caching APIs, as well as multiple strategies for implementing temporary data storage in your application.